• Home |

 Why We Chose It

-Federal Syntech 124-grain bullets are the best option for indoor range shooting.
-When you open a box of Syntech bullets, you’ll quickly realize they’re unlike anything you’ve ever seen (at least I did).
+Federal Syntech 124 grain TSJ ammo is the best option for indoor range shooting.
+When you open a box of Syntech ammo, you’ll quickly realize they’re unlike anything you’ve ever seen before (at least I did).

-Like most, I was initially skeptical about Federal Syntech bullets.
-However, they perform really well, and Federal wasn’t lying about them keeping our firearms clean.
-Another concern I had was feeding issues in my Ruger Security because they are a flat-nose round.
-Fortunately, I cycled through several magazines and never had an issue.
+I was initially skeptical about Federal Syntech.
+However, it performs really well, and Federal isn't lying about it keeping firearms clean.
+Another concern I had was feeding issues in my Ruger Security-9 because they are a flat-nose round.
+Upon cycling through multiple magazines, I realized that my apprehensions were unfounded.

 Parting Shots

 Choosing 9mm ammo isn’t always easy, especially when you’re trying to match it to your firearm.
-The semi-auto Ruger Security 9 is a great handgun, and all the cartridges I’ve listed above cycle well, shoot straight and keep our chambers as clean as possible.
+The semi-auto Ruger Security-9 is a great handgun, and all the cartridges I’ve listed above cycle well, shoot straight and keep the chamber as clean as possible.

 If you want to check out more of our 9mm ammo stock, click HERE.
-Or, continue on to our Buyer’s Guide to learn how to choose 9mm ammo for your firearms.
+Otherwise, continue on to our Buyer’s Guide to learn how to choose 9mm ammo for your firearms.

 Buyer’s Guide: Understanding the Best 9mm Ammo